ashish-kp/Boids_Boi/README.md

 - Couldn't figure out a way to rotate the boids in their direction of motion.
 Need to work on that.

 ### At the beginning:
+The boids are all separate here.
 ![Alt Text](https://github.com/ashish-kp/Boids_Boi/blob/main/pictures/Boids_1.png)

 ### After some time:
+The boids have formed individual "flocks".
+As there are only 40 of them, and their sizes are small, they seem to be really close to each other.
 ![Alt Text](https://github.com/ashish-kp/Boids_Boi/blob/main/pictures/Boids_2.png)

 Here the number of boids is 40, so the fps is comparatively low.